Police again step in as Texas lawmaker halts abortion bill

-AUSTIN, Texas (AP) — A Republican lawmaker in Texas who’s blocking a bill that would allow the death penalty for women seeking abortions says local authorities are monitoring his home.
+AUSTIN, Texas (AP) — Authorities in Texas say they’re taking action following social media posts about a Republican lawmaker who has come under fire for blocking an anti-abortion bill.

-Republican state Rep. Jeff Leach wouldn’t comment further Thursday and referred questions to authorities.
-Leach has refused to advance legislation that would make doctors who perform abortions and their patients subject to charges of assault or homicide.
+Republican state Rep. Jeff Leach said Thursday authorities were monitoring his home but declined further comment.
+He has refused to advance legislation that would make doctors who perform abortions and their patients potentially subject to the death penalty.

 Sgt.
-Nick Bristow, a spokesman for the Collin County sheriff’s office near Dallas, says they’re “taking steps to address” social media posts but wouldn’t give specifics.
+Nick Bristow of the Collin County sheriff’s office says they’re “taking steps to address” social media posts.
+He wouldn’t elaborate or give details about posts.

-It’s the second time Texas authorities have stepped in following the failure of culture-war bills pushed by the conservative advocates.
+It’s the second time Texas authorities have stepped in following the failure of bills pushed by conservative advocates.

 Last week, House Speaker Dennis Bonnen said a gun-rights advocate drove to his family residence and was met by state troopers.